No booking fees on the app

 York to Edinburgh (Waverley) train travel guide

-Travelling by train from York to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
-With frequent departures from York, you can reach Edinburgh (Waverley) in just 3h 29m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from York to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from York, you can get to Edinburgh (Waverley) in just 2h 17m, making it an ideal and convenient choice for travelling between them.

 Planning and booking